-The Role of Law in Armed Conflict and Peace Operations
+The Role of Law in Armed Conflict and Military Operations

-ACIL researchers investigate the increasing and changing nature of the role of law in situations of armed conflict and in various types of military operations including peace operations.
+ACIL researchers investigate the increasing and changing nature of the role of law in situations of armed conflict and in various types of military operations including military operations.

 War Reparations Centre

-The War Reparations Centre studies remedies for violations of international humanitarian and human rights law during armed conflict.
+ACIL hosts the War Reparations Centre, which studies remedies for violations of international humanitarian and human rights law during armed conflict.
 It analyses the legal means available to war victims who seek access to justice to obtain a remedy in the form of reparation, restitution or compensation.

 ACIL is also linked with the Antonio Cassese Initiative, home to all friends, colleagues and admirers of Antonio Cassese.
 The Initiative’s aim is to keep Nino’s memory alive by promoting his legacy through education and training around the world